Consular Processing

 What should I know about security alerts and traveling from the Middle East for my interview?

-If you are traveling from the Middle East for consular information assistance call the Department from abroad and Canada view more Home| Travel Advisories.
-You should always check the latest security alerts issued, including any worldwide caution following international events.
-Applicants from the Middle East should follow the specific instructions provided by their embassy, and everyone should follow the guidance given in their official interview letter.
+If you are traveling from the Middle East, seek consular information assistance by calling the Department from abroad or Canada and reviewing Home | Travel Advisories.
+Check the latest security alerts issued, including any worldwide caution following international events.
+Applicants from the Middle East should follow the instructions provided by their embassy and the guidance in their official interview letter.

 Why am I getting an "external link" warning when navigating the travel.state.gov website?